tystar86/python_exercises/Tasks/math.md

 ```

 #54.
->Write a Python program to print a random sample of words from the system dictionary.
+>Write a function to print a random sample of words from the system dictionary.

 **Expected Output :**
 ```